chencancan1018/AbdominalOrgSeg/README.md

 # AbdominalOrgSeg
 ## Introduction
 - AbdominalOrgSeg is an open source, PyTorch-based segmentation method for 3D medical image.
-- The full code and paper is to be updated.
+- The full code and paper will be updated.

 ## Installation